apache/kyuubi/docs/deployment/engine_on_yarn.md

 ### Requirements

-When you want to deploy Kyuubi's Flink SQL engines on YARN, you'd better have cognition upon the following things.
+To deploy Kyuubi's Flink SQL engines on YARN, you'd better have cognition upon the following things.

 - Knowing the basics about [Running Flink on YARN](https://nightlies.apache.org/flink/flink-docs-stable/docs/deployment/resource-providers/yarn)
 - A binary distribution of Flink which is built with YARN support